Schur ultrafilters and Bohr compactifications of topological groups

 \section{Abstract}

-In this paper we investigate Schur ultrafilters on groups.
-Using the algebraic structure of Stone-\v{C}ech compactifications of discrete groups and Schur ultrafilters, we give a new description of Bohr compactifications of topological groups.
-This approach allows us to characterize chart groups that are topological groups.
-Namely, a chart group $G$ is a topological group if and only if each Schur ultrafilter on $G$ converges to the unit of $G$.
+In this paper, we investigate Schur ultrafilters on groups.
+Using the algebraic structure of Stone-\v{C}ech compactifications of discrete groups, we give a new description of Bohr compactifications of topological groups in terms of Schur ultrafilters.
+This approach allows us to characterize which compact Hausdorff admissible right topological groups (briefly, chart groups) are topological groups.
+Namely, a chart group $G$ is a topological group if and only if every Schur ultrafilter on $G$ converges to the unit of $G$.